Results of the Work – 1/23/19

 Hey Sisters and Brothers in Christ,

-So thanks for your prayers for the ministry and for evangelism today, God blessed.
-Fascist teachers in the hall notwithstanding.
+So thanks for your prayers for the ministry and for Evangelism today if you had a chance, God truly blessed.

 In Him,